Planning your journey home to Ireland

-This article aims to help you plan your journey home to Ireland.
-It covers travel, passports, immigration and customs, shipping your belongings, importing vehicles and bringing pets to Ireland.
+This page aims to help you plan your journey home to Ireland.
+It covers travel, passports, immigration and customs, shipping your personal belongings, importing your car and bringing pets to Ireland.
 It also has information on important things to do before returning such as research housing, education and health.

 Important things to do before returning